Learn how puppy mills sell to unsuspecting customers and why dogs for adoption are the best choice for everyone.

 - Adopt a purebred dog from a local animal shelter or rescue group.
 Contrary to popular belief, finding purebred dogs at shelters is not uncommon.
-You have about a 25 percent chance of finding one at your local shelter.

 - Learn about the behavior and health issues associated with your desired breed and be committed to fostering their health and happiness, regardless of the possible challenges.

 Most adoptable dogs in shelters are of mixed breeds (a combination of different breeds).
 As advocates of adoption, Best Friends encourages people to adopt the dog whose personality best fits in with the family, rather than choosing a dog solely on breed.
 Your next best friend could be a purebred — or a one-of a kind mixed breed dog.